 Once you’ve finished writing your self-review report, be sure to carefully review it before sending it to your manager.
 Remember to spell check it and make edits if needed.
 Having typos and grammatical errors is not acceptable.

 Furthermore, you should have your colleague, a friend, or a family member proofread the review.
 It’s likely that they’ll notice an error that you’ve missed, or they’ll point out if your tone wasn’t appropriate.

-There are diverse methods of creating performance reviews.
-You can choose between some of the most common techniques that we’ve covered in this article.
-Keep in mind that the method you’re using should suit the type of your business, the number of employees, and other factors.
+While there are diverse methods of creating performance reviews, you can choose from the techniques that we’ve covered in this article.
+Keep in mind that the method you’re using aligns with the size of your business, your budget, your employees’ needs, and other factors.